WA Government Architecture Decision Records

 Data Quality:

-- Track data lineage through transformation code in git
+- Track lineage through transformation code, table names, and release notes

 Reference Architecture: Identity Management